Cosmological Covariance of Fast Radio Burst Dispersions: Results and Discussion

 We now turn to current data using all FRBs from the FRB catalogue \citep{petroff_frbcat_2016} with host identification.
 For illustrative purposes, we use them to fit the Hubble constant by putting a tight prior on the baryon density parameter $\Omega_\mathrm{b0}$.
 There are more events available at the time of writing \citep{james_measurement_2022}, but including a slightly larger sample does not affect the role of the covariance.
 In \citet{hagstotz_new_2022} the value of the physical density parameter, $\omega_\mathrm{b}= \Omega_\mathrm{b0} h^2$, as measured by big bang nucleosynthesis \citep{cooke_2018_bbn} was used, changing the overall scaling with $h$ slightly.
 With the approach followed here, one could think of the constraints just by looking at any linear amplitude parameter of the DM, \Cref{eq:DM_LSS_avg}.
 In \Cref{fig:frb_cat} we show the covariance matrix on the left for the 9 host-identified FRBs from the FRBCAT.
 Clearly the variance is largest for the highest redshifts, the cross-covariance, however, is largest between FRB190102 and FRB190611 which are in close proximity on the sky.
 Withal, the correlation coefficient is below 0.2.
 The right panel shows the fit to the Hubble constant $H_0 = 100\;h\; \mathrm{km}\mathrm{s}^{-1}\mathrm{Mpc}^{-1}$ for these 9 FRBs.
 We assume a Gaussian likelihood

 where we made the dependence on the parameters $\boldsymbol{\theta}$ explicit.
 The covariance consists out of three contributions

-and the components of $ \boldsymbol{C}_\mathrm{LSS} $ are given by \Cref{eq:final_covariance}, while we assume for the Milky Way $\boldsymbol{C}_\mathrm{MW} = \sigma^2_\mathrm{MW}\boldsymbol{\mathrm{I}}$, with $\sigma_\mathrm{MW} = 30$ and the host $\boldsymbol{C}_\mathrm{host} = \sigma^2_\mathrm{host}\boldsymbol{\mathrm{I}}$, with $\sigma_\mathrm{host} = 50/(1+z)$
+and the components of $ \boldsymbol{C}_\mathrm{LSS} $ are given by \Cref{eq:final_covariance}, while we assume for the Milky Way $\boldsymbol{C}_\mathrm{MW} = \sigma^2_\mathrm{MW}\boldsymbol{\mathrm{I}}$, with $\sigma_\mathrm{MW} = 30\;\mathrm{pc}\;\mathrm{cm}^{-3}$ and the host $\boldsymbol{C}_\mathrm{host} = \sigma^2_\mathrm{host}\boldsymbol{\mathrm{I}}$, with $\sigma_\mathrm{host} = 50/(1+z)\;\mathrm{pc}\;\mathrm{cm}^{-3}$.

 The results are shown on the right side of \Cref{fig:frb_cat}, where the solid blue line denotes the posterior using the full covariance matrix, while the assumption of independent events (taking only the diagonal of the covariance into account) leads to the dashed orange result.
 For the small sample size available right now, both approaches agree very well.
-In this case, the parameter dependence of the covariance is also still negligible.
-As we explain in the next section, this changes once the samples grow larger.
+In this case, the parameter dependence of the covariance is also still negligible. \revision{It will become larger as the sample size grows.
+This can be understood as follows: the effect of parameter dependence of the LSS component of the covariance matrix is of statistical nature.
+Thus more data points increase the signal-to-noise of the measurement of the errors, thus increasing its importance relative to the other components which only populate the diagonal elements (i.e. host and Milky Way contribution).}